How to Fail at WordPress

 You would, together with the client, decide on a theme that resembles the layout aimed for as close as possible.
 There are amazing themes like Avada, Divi or X to just name a few.
 A license for one of these premium themes costs 50$ -100$ including future updates.
 We are talking about feature-rich themes worth thousands of hours of development for like 60$.
 And you would benefit from those themes being worked on further to keep up with the progression of WordPress and internet technology in the future.
 This is unbeatable cost-benefit-wise.

 You’d then build a child theme to that parent theme and implement functional and layout adjustments there.
-Premium themes these days come equipped with some sort of visual composer (or beaverbuilder or elementor), either native or bundled as a plugin.
+Premium themes these days come equipped with some sort of pagebuilder like Elementor or Beaver Builder, either native or bundled as a plugin.
 That visual composer or visual builder enables the editor to arrange and configure predefined elements like image-sliders, toggles, flip-boxes, persons, etc. on the post/page.

 If the client has major money to spend and wants something truly unique, only then would you build a theme from scratch using a template like underscoreS.
 You’d then have to build a visual composer yourself or integrate a page builder plugin if you want to have the convenience of drag-and-drop-composing and who doesn’t these days?!

 With this particular project I had to evaluate, the agency did something that I had never seen before.
 They emulated a visual builder by using custom fields and page templates.
 And while they were at it, they just mixed copy-text into the page-templates *gasp* Let me elaborate …

 There is that brilliant and popular plugin AdvancedCustomFields which is used to add ~ you’ve guessed it ~ custom fields to your posts/pages.
 This is best used on custom post types, maybe Restaurants, in need of special fields, maybe lat/long coordinates to display their location on Google-Maps.